♥ Expert Guide by a Kashmir-based Local Explorer

 The crystal Lidder river against the backdrop of massive pine-covered mountains.

-Kasmir is deeply rooted in tradition.
+Kashmir is deeply rooted in tradition and operates under specific security protocols.
 To ensure you photograph responsibly:

-• Ask First: Always ask for permission before taking close-up portraits of locals, especially women and children.
+- Ask First: Always ask for permission before taking close-up portraits of locals, especially women and children.
+A simple smile and gesture go a long way.

-• Shrines: Photography is often prohibited inside the inner sanctums of shrines (Dargahs) and mosques.
-Respect the signs.
+- Shrines & Mosques: Photography is often prohibited inside the inner sanctums of shrines (Dargahs) and mosques.
+Always respect the signs and the worshippers.

-• Drones: Drone laws are very strict in Kashmir due to security reasons.
-Always check for local permits before flying.
+- Drones: Drone laws are heavily restricted in Kashmir due to security reasons.
+Flying a drone without local permits is strictly prohibited and will lead to confiscation.

 ✨ Secret Tip: The "Harud" Glow

-Visit in late October (Autumn) to photograph the "Golden Glow" of the Chinar trees.
-The red and orange leaves create a natural filter that no app can replicate!
+If you want truly unique photos, visit in late October (Autumn) to capture the "Golden Glow" of the Chinar trees.
+The red and orange leaves create a breathtaking natural filter that no editing app can replicate!